knstl/knstl-cosmwasm/contracts/knstl_qstaking/SPEC.md

   - Unstake `amount` from `validator`.
 - Restake { from: String, to: String, amount: Uint128 }
   - Change delegation amount of `amount` on `from` validator to `to` validator.
-- Claim { }
+- Withdraw { }
-  - Claim rewards.
+  - Withdraw rewards.
 Errors out when no unbonded tokens.
-- Withdraw { validator: String }
+- Collect { validator: String }
-  - Withdraw rewards from `validator` to `proxy-contract`.
+  - Collect rewards from `validator` to `proxy-contract`.
-- WithdrawAll { }
+- CollectAll { }
-  - Withdraw rewards from all validators user staked to `proxy-contract`.
+  - Collect rewards from all validators user staked to `proxy-contract`.
 - Compound { validator: String, amount: Uint128 }
   - Stake `amount` to `validator`, using `proxy-contract`'s balance.